2martens/markdown-parser/README.rst

 overwritten completely.
 The output file will contain the markup in the selected output format (as of now it is always HTML).

-To allow for easier extension the program accepts the ``-r, --renderer`` option.
+To allow for easier extension the program accepts the ``-f, --format`` option.
 It can be used to specify the output format.
 Currently only HTML is supported which is also selected by default.
 Therefore it is not required to specify the option for the program to work.